 Brazil's latest outbreak of gang violence highlights the real culprit: The War on Drugs

-The evidence from Portugal is of vital importance to the citizens of a country that continues to treat drug users and addicts as criminals.6 Oct 2017
+The evidence from Portugal is of vital importance to the citizens of a country that continues to treat people who use drugs as criminals.6 Oct 2017

 ON JULY 1, 2001, Portugal enacted a law to decriminalize all drugs.
 Under that law, nobody who is found possessing or using narcotics is arrested in Portugal, nor are they turned into a criminal.
 Indeed, neither drug use nor possession is considered a crime at all.
 Instead, those found doing it are sent to speak with a panel of drug counsellors and therapists, where they are offered treatment options.